nishantjoshi-007/MailBlast/readme.md

 # :star2: MailBlast
 <div align='center'>
 Welcome to the 'MailBlast' Github Repository.
-This project is a Streamlit-based web application that allows users to send personalized mass emails using a template with placeholder details obtained from a CSV file.
-The tool features email previews, attachment support, ensuring an organized email management experience.
-Designed to be user-friendly and efficient, it caters to various needs like job applications, marketing campaigns, and personal outreach.
-Dive into the repository to see the code and try out the app.<h4> <span> · </span> <a href="https://github.com/nishantjoshi-007/MailBlast/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/nishantjoshi-007/MailBlast/issues"> Request Feature </a> </h4>
+This project is a Streamlit-based web application that allows users to send personalized mass emails using templates with placeholder details obtained from a CSV file.
+The tool features email previews, dynamic attachment support, and session management, ensuring an organized and efficient email management experience.
+Designed to be user-friendly and versatile, it caters to various needs like job applications, marketing campaigns, and personal outreach.
+With secure Google authentication, users can safely log in to manage their emails without worrying about unauthorized access.
+Dive into the repository to see the code and try out the app.<h4><span> · </span> <a href="https://mailblast-6c6feeaddab0.herokuapp.com/"> Live Demo </a><span> · </span> <a href="https://github.com/nishantjoshi-007/MailBlast/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/nishantjoshi-007/MailBlast/issues"> Request Feature </a></h4>
 </div>

 # :notebook_with_decorative_cover: Table of Contents